kevinlin1/deques/README.md

 [^1]: Josh Hug.
 2019. cs61b sp19 proj1 slides.
 In CS 61B: Data Structures, Spring 2019. <https://docs.google.com/presentation/d/1XBJOht0xWz1tEvLuvOL4lOIaY0NSfArXAvqgkrx0zpc/edit>

 We've provided a *nearly*-working `ArrayDeque` class that is intentionally buggy, and a failing test case that causes the bug to emerge.
 Your task is to fix the bug in the `ArrayDeque` class.
-(This should only involve changing **at most 5 lines of code**.)
+Our solution changes only 2 lines of code, but you're welcome to make more changes as you see fit.

 Follow the debugging cycle to address the bug.